Pope Urban VII: Activities

 Urban VII was known for his charity to the poor.
 He subsidized Roman bakers so they could sell bread below cost, and restricted the spending on luxury items for members of his court.
 He subsidized public works projects throughout the Papal States.
 Urban VII was strictly against nepotism and he forbade it within the Roman Curia.

 His short reign gave rise to the world's first known public smoking ban, as he threatened to excommunicate anyone who "took tobacco in the porchway of or inside a church, whether it be by chewing it, smoking it with a pipe or sniffing it in powdered form through the nose".

 Death

 Urban VII died in Rome on 27 September 1590 of malaria.
-He had reigned for 13 days and died before he could be crowned.
+He had reigned for only 12 days and died before he could be crowned.
 He was buried at St. Peter's Basilica.
-His remains were transferred to the church of Santa Maria sopra Minerva on 21 September 1606.
+His remains were transferred to Santa Maria sopra Minerva on 21 September 1606.

 His estate, valued at 30,000 to 32,000 scudi, was bequeathed to the Confraternity of the Annunziata alla Minerva for use as dowries for poor young girls.